michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-10-24-Data_Science_Concepts.md

 ---
 layout:     post
-title:      [Top] Data Science Knowledge Complete Summary (continuosly updated)
+title:      TOP -- Data Science Knowledge Complete Summary (continuosly updated)
 subtitle:   This is a data-science concept post edit and organized by me to summarize and sort out cs, stats, machine learning and other related topics all in one from past learning.
 date:       2020-10-24
 author:     Jiashu Miao